-- Unit Testing: In this testing level, individual sections or parts of software or product to being tested.
-The idea of this is to confirm every parts or unit of the product after the test.
+- Unit Testing: In this testing level, individual sections or parts of software or product are tested.
+The idea of this is to confirm every part or unit of the product after the test.

-- Integration Testing: In this software testing level, individual parts need to combine as well as a test as a single cluster.
-The main idea of this testing level is for exposing the faults while interacting between integrated units of the project.
+- Integration Testing: In this software testing level, individual parts need to combine and test as a single cluster.
+This testing level's main idea is for exposing the faults while interacting between integrated units of the project.